RedsXDD/neopywal.nvim/README.md

 colorscheme neopywal-light
 ```

-Note that, by default, when loading the colorscheme with the standard `:colorscheme neopywal` command, Neopywal will automatically detect and load the corresponding colorscheme variant based on the current value of `vim.o.background`.

 ### Note on Light Theme

 Neopywal cannot create a new light colorscheme palette out of the blue without pywal doing the heavy lifting, however it **does** have a way to convert the existing dark palette into a somewhat nice looking light theme palette.
 To achieve this, Neopywal uses the functions under the [utils](./docs/neopywal-utils.md) to modify the HSL colorspace values of your original dark theme palette, creating a "light" colorscheme palette of it's own.